csstudent26/smallMaven/README.md

 ## Project Purpose

 The purpose of the `smallMaven` project is to demonstrate the basic usage of Maven for managing a Java application.
 It includes a simple login method that takes user information and checks it against predefined values in the `config.properties` file.
+And to demonstrate how easily code can be tested in a Maven Project.

 ## Project Structure